 Most Berlin residents do not find it necessary to own a car.
-Traffic can be terrible during peak times and parking expensive and extremely difficult to find.
-Even those that do have a car more than likely opt to use public transport to commute to and from work on a daily basis.
+Traffic can be terrible during peak times and parking is expensive and extremely difficult to find.
+Even those who own a vehicle often choose to use public transport to commute to and from work.

 Public transport in Berlin

-All modes of public transport in Berlin are interconnected and use a common ticket, with prices varying according to how many zones one travels through.
-There are a number of ticket options for tourists and commuters, which are very reasonable.
+All modes of public transport in Berlin are interconnected and use a common ticket, with prices varying according to how many zones the rider travels through.
+There are a number of ticket options for tourists and commuters, all of which are reasonably priced.

-Commuters can buy tickets from vending machines at U- and S-Bahn stations, and then validate the tickets once they climb aboard a bus or train.
+Commuters can buy tickets from vending machines at U and S-Bahn stations, and then validate the tickets once they board a bus or train.

-The bus system is extensive and using buses is a good way to travel to any part in the city that is not close to an S-Bahn or U-Bahn station.
+The bus system is extensive, and making use of buses is a good way to travel to any part in the city that is not close to an S-Bahn or U-Bahn station.